Family!

 Family! (ファミリー!, Famirī!) is a Japanese comedy manga series written and illustrated by Taeko Watanabe, the author of Kaze Hikaru.
 The story follows the lives of the Andersons, a conventionally dysfunctional family in which the parents are as childish as the children are mature; nevertheless, they manage to live happily together.

 The manga was serialized in Shogakukan's Bessatsu Shōjo Comic magazine from the July 1981 issue to the September 1985 issue.
 Shogakukan later collected the individual chapters into 11 tankōbon (bound volumes) under the Flower Comics imprint.
 The first volume was published on March 25, 1982; the last volume was published on November 26, 1985.

-In 1986, Family! was adapted into an 26-episode anime television series titled Oh!
+In 1986, Family! was adapted into a 26-episode anime television series titled Oh!
 Family (Oh!ファミリー, Oh!
 Famirī), directed by Masamune Ochiai and broadcast on TV Tokyo.
 Outside of Japan, the anime had significant success in Italy, where it was broadcast on Italia 1, under the title Che famiglia è questa Family!